 Since February 2017, the Company has been party to a clinical research support agreement for the CD123-directed CAR T program (the "CD123 CRA") with COH whereby, the Company has agreed to contribute approximately \$0.1 million per patient in connection with the ongoing investigator-initiated study.
+In May 2023, the Company determined to discontinue development of its MB-102 program and terminated the associated CRA and license.

-IL13Ra2 (MB-101) Clinical Research Support Agreements
+IL13Rα2 (MB-101) Clinical Research Support Agreements

-Since February 2017, the Company has been party to a clinical research support agreement for the IL13R α 2-directed CAR T program (the "IL13R α 2 CRA") with COH, whereby, the Company has agreed to contribute \$0.1 million related to patient costs in connection with the on-going investigator-initiated study.
+Since February 2017, the Company has been party to a clinical research support agreement for the $IL13R\alpha2$ -directed CAR T program (the "IL13R $\alpha2$ CRA") with COH, whereby, the Company has agreed to contribute \$0.1 million related to patient costs in connection with the on-going investigator-initiated study.